Seven Tips for your Next Triathlon

 Tip: Practice.
 Practice.
 Practice.
 Depending on the race distance, try running with a fuel belt or handheld bottle so that you don’t have to wait for next aid station.
-In addition, carrying an extra packet of drink mix (like Roctane Energy Drink Mix) with you can be helpful so you can take it exactly when you need it.
+Our other triathlon nutrition advice is to carrying an extra packet of drink mix (like Roctane Energy Drink Mix) with you can be helpful so you can take it exactly when you need it.

 Problem: I’m worried i’m overtraining for my race

-Solution: Your training load needs to account for all aspects of your life, beyond just your workouts.
+Solution: Your triathlon training plan needs to account for all aspects of your life, beyond just your workouts.
 Work life, family, social obligations and recovery all add up in your training, so make sure you’re not spreading yourself too thin by saying yes to too many extracurriculars.

 Tips: Focus on things that foster showing up to each workout ready and as energetic as possible, such as healthy and consistent habits.
 It’s crucial not to ignore things like sleep and nutrition, so pay attention to how your body is feeling and make adjustments if you feel like you are burning out.

 Problem: I’M A BIG BALL OF NERVES before i race